mratsim/nim-isl/README.md

   - http://isl.gforge.inria.fr
   - https://repo.or.cz/w/isl.git

 ISL is the backend of most modern polyhedral compilers include GCC Graphite and LLVM Polly.
+The polyhedral compilation models loop constraints (iterator intervals and data access) as an integer linear programming problem to optimize.
+This helps rescheduling instructions in different orders without breaking their dependencies.

-ISL is based on [Presburger arithmetic](https://en.wikipedia.org/wiki/Presburger_arithmetic), i.e., natural number arithmetic with addition and equality and no multiplication.
+ISL is based on [Presburger arithmetic](https://en.wikipedia.org/wiki/Presburger_arithmetic), i.e. natural number arithmetic with addition and equality and no multiplication.

 ## Intended audience warning